WHY PLAY AN INSTRUMENT?

 In the beginning was ………. the voice.
 And a few sticks and stones for percussion, but definitely not the cello (nor any of our other sophisticated melodic and harmonic instruments).

 Why then do so many people nowadays learn instruments, but so few people sing?
-And most instrumental players don’t even sing at all!
+And why is it that most instrumental players don’t even sing at all!
 This predominance of instrumental playing over singing is the perfect reflection of certain unhealthy characteristics of modern “industrialized” society, in which all things technological (man-made) are glorified while all things natural are taken for granted (undervalued).
 This is a deeply entrenched philosophy of our times, leading not only to less singing but also ultimately to the ecological (and psychosocial) degradation that we are increasingly experiencing.
 The following dichotomies (contrasting pairs) reflect these same unhealthy, unbalanced values of modern society that we see in the “Instrument/Voice” and “Technology/Nature” examples.
-In each pair, which is the more “valued” part?
+In each pair, which is the part that is more “valued” by our modern societies?

 Think/Feel Have/Be Do/Be Individual/Group Memorise/Understand Art/Nature